vineethtw/personal/hike_recommendations.md

     https://www.komoot.com/tour/45129504

-    This is not an easy hike, and it may not be possible in winter.
+    This is not an easy hike, and ~~it may not be possible in winter~~ (it is!
+I did it this year).
 I did this hike in late April, and it's the best time to do this, because there's still snow capped mountains all around you, but the trail is relatively snow-free.
     This is a fantastic hike, and it includes a very long ridge walk.
 If you don't have a huge fear of heights, you could easily do it.
     But if you have vertigo, I would recommend against it.
     And the planned tour is long, really long.